 Sleep training is evidence based.

-While there is a lot of research that shows sleep training isn’t harmful, there are only about 12 to 15 high quality studies on sleep training.
-Here is the problem though, these studies are based on parental reports.
-These are parents reporting on their own child’s sleep and it has been generalized.
-Parental reports are notoriously known to be subjective and unreliable which is why it boggles my mind that it is applied to everyone and seen as “evidence based”.
+While it appears that there is a lot of research that shows sleep training isn’t harmful and is effective, in reality, there are only about 12 to 15 high quality studies on sleep training.
+In addition to being relatively few studies, we have an even bigger problem and that is that these studies are actually based on parental reports.
+This means that their findings are based on parents reporting on their own child’s sleep.
+Parental reports are notoriously known to be unreliable as it is a completely subjective measure.
+The parents are sharing their own evaluation of how their baby sleeps, NOT how they actually sleep.
+It truly boggles my mind that that these studies are used to so confidently claim that sleep training is great for everyone and is seen as “evidence based”.
 When these 12 to 15 studies are compared to thousands of textbooks on baby brain development, attachment research, and more, we learn that sleep training isn’t as evidence based as it’s presented to be, after all.

 Bullshit Sleep Advice # 6

 Babies should sleep 12 hours overnight, have two hour naps, and have a 7pm bedtime in order to get good, healthy sleep.

 This particular one has caused myself and many parents I talk to so much unnecessary grief.
 Once again, it just doesn’t make sense.
 Some people can survive on 4 hours of sleep and some, like me, need at least 8 hours of sleep.
 It is the same for babies.
 The amount of sleep and naps, including number and length, will vary widely among babies.
 If you want to know what the normal range is for your baby’s age, make sure to grab the FREE normal baby sleep guide.
 It has a total amount of sleep range because I do not believe in ‘one number fits all’.
 When you use the guide, you will find nap ranges and more and hopefully see that your baby is within the range.